bschuste/webserver/README.md

 **Outline**

 1. Display a list of workshops
-2. Teacher to create or modify a workshop
-3. Prospect to register to a workshop
+2. Prospect to register to a workshop
+3. Project file structure

 ## 1. Display a list of workshops

-By order of date:
-Display upcoming workshops open for registration Display upcoming workshops closed for registration Display past workshops
+- Display upcoming workshops open for registration
+- Display upcoming workshops closed for registration Upcoming workshops cannot be deleted but can be updated by clicking on the picture and filling out the form.
+- Display past workshops
+  These workshops can be deleted and show a delete button but they cannot be modified.
+Delete button has an immediate effect.
+- Workshops can be created from scratch with empty fields by using the add workshop button and click submit
+- Workshops can be copied:
+    - click on an existing workshop picture
+    - click cancel
+    - click add workshop button the fields are populated with the other workshop information
+    - click submit

+- By default, the picture is Rocks but if the title is either: Necks, Babies, Jaw, Hands, Saddle the appropriate picture will be loaded.
+- Modifying the date of an existing and giving a date already passed will put the workshop in the old list and thus can be deleted.

 Workshop:
   picture (as a second step) would be a url